pradhan-v/plugster/README.md

 ========
 [![Build status](https://ci.appveyor.com/api/projects/status/x8tb6st5yqfcmaqu?svg=true)](https://ci.appveyor.com/project/pvarambally/plugster)

-A .net app for editing and executing simple C# programs on Windows and supports creation of plugins for itself.
+A desktop app written in C#, for editing and executing plugins for itself.
+You can also edit and execute simple C# programs.